hsandid/SmartIrrigationSystem/docs/Smart-Irrigation-Controller/Powering-The-Pi/Lowering-The-Pis-Power-Consumption.md

 - LoRa Transceiver OR GSM Module, any additional device connected to the GPIO interface for Irrigation control (i.e. flow meters...).

-The following hardware components of the Raspberry-Pi are not required for the *Smart Irrigation Controller*, and will be disabled to conserve power :
+The following hardware components of the Raspberry-Pi are not required for the *Smart Irrigation Controller*, and will be disabled through software to conserve power :

 - HDMI Port - USB Ports - Wi-Fi device - Bluetooth Device - CSI camera port - DSI display port - 4-pole stereo output and composite video port - On-board LEDs